vincez7878/task-tracker-cli/README.md

 Hi, I'm Vince.
 This is my first C++ project after taking a class at my university.
 Please note that as of right now this will only work in the terminal for your IDE or text editor.
 You can easily make this work for a Linux terminal in general by modifying the path to the JSON file on your system.
 I plan to keep changing and making improvements for personal use, let me know if you have any suggestions!

+Please note that the project prompt from roadmap.sh states to not use external libraries for this, and to use JSON handling native to whatever language was chosen.
+C++ does not have native support for JSON so I chose to use the most popular library for it instead.

 # Project from:
 https://roadmap.sh/projects/task-tracker